Freeplay provides a powerful set of tools to help you monitor, analyze, and take action on your log data. These capabilities build on each other:

 Add to Review Queue

-Automatically route filtered completions to a review queue for evaluation.
+Automatically route filtered completions to a review queue for human evaluation.

 Rather than manually searching for problematic completions, automations ensure they’re surfaced to your team automatically.
-Configure which review queue to use, assign team members as reviewers (completions are automatically distributed), and set your sampling frequency, limits, and strategy (random or most recent).
-This will start adding completions to the review queue in the background for you!Example use case: Automatically add guardrailed responses to a review queue so your team can evaluate why guardrails were triggered and identify patterns in edge cases.
+Configure which review queue to use, assign specific team members as reviewers (completions are automatically distributed), and set your sampling frequency, limits, and strategy (i.e. random or most recent).
+This will start adding individual completions or traces to the review queue in the background for you.Example use case: Automatically add guardrailed responses to a review queue so your team can evaluate why guardrails were triggered and identify patterns in edge cases.

 Add to Dataset